Advanced Diploma in Legislative Drafting

 - Personal Statement addressing how the candidate’s qualifications and/or previous or current work experience are relevant to the course.

-- Optional: Certified Copy of your academic and professional achievements.
+- Certified Copy of your academic and professional achievements.
 If you are a barrister, it is not necessary to supply this information.

-- Optional: Any relevant documents supporting your application.
+- Any relevant documents supporting your application.

 - Documents may be submitted in the following formats: pdf, png, gif, jpg, jpeg.
 The maximum allowed size for each document is 20MB.